-"Floriana recently moved into the house so it was a completely fresh start," Macdonald explains.
+"Floriana recently moved into the house, so it was a completely fresh start," Macdonald explains.
 The only original design element of the home is the wall color, which was part of the real estate staging.
-"We both loved that is wasn't the stark white you see everywhere and it made the space feel warm and cozy," she continues.
+"We both loved that it wasn't the stark white you see everywhere, and it made the space feel warm and cozy," she continues.

 According to Macdonald, their greatest find was the sofa.
 "I wanted something that felt elegant and classic but also allowed for Floriana to throw off her shoes, relax, and be comfy," she says.

 The biggest challenge of the space?
 Finding a rug that would properly fit into the layout.
 "The room is a slightly awkward size," Macdonald explains.
 "The front door is directly opposite the sofa, so we couldn't really do a larger rug because the door would open up onto it and get caught."
 That's how they ended up with this smaller patterned rug that fits just right.

 "The recessed nook was the perfect spot for a built-in, so we added a bookcase with seeded glass door fronts," Macdonald tells MyDomaine.
 "We wanted it to feel like it was original to the house but had a modern twist to it."

 Along with the velvet sofa, Macdonald is a fan of the teardrop sconces over the bookcase.
 "The size and scale are perfect and have a good balance of quaint old world meets modern-day," the designer points out.